theangryangel/logstash-output-jdbc/README.md

   - Altered exception handling to now count sequential flushes with exceptions thrown in 0.2.0

 ## Versions
+Released versions are are tagged as of v0.2.1, and available via rubygems.

+For development:
   - See master branch for logstash v2+
   - See v1.5 branch for logstash v1.5
   - See v1.4 branch for logstash 1.4